A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

 \section{Introduction}

 Liouville quantum gravity (LQG) is a family of random metric measure spaces parametrized by Riemann surfaces, depending on a parameter $\gamma \in (0,2)$, which describe the scaling limits of random planar maps.
 LQG was first introduced (non-rigourously) by Polyakov in \cite{polyakov-qg1} as a class of canonical models of random surfaces.
 One can define LQG surfaces with the topology of any desired orientable surface~\cite{wedges,dkrv-lqg-sphere,drv-torus,remy-annulus,grv-higher-genus}.
-However, in this paper we will focus our attention on LQG surfaces with the topology of the plane or the sphere.
+However, in this paper we will only consider LQG surfaces with the topology of the whole plane.

 The main results of this paper describe the closed support of the law of the LQG metric measure space.
-That is, we determine which deterministic metric/measure pairs can be approximated by the LQG metric and measure with positive probability (Theorems~\ref{flat} and~\ref{measandmet}).
+More precisely, we show that if $\mathfrak d$ is any length metric on $\R^2$ and $\mathfrak m$ is any probability measure on $\R^2$, then with positive probability $(D_h , \mu_h)$ is close to $(\mathfrak d , \mathfrak m)$ with respect to the uniform distance and the Prokhorov distance (Theorems~\ref{flat} and Corollary~\ref{measandmet}).
 Our results provide a convenient ``black box" for whenever one needs to show that certain events for LQG hold with positive probability.

-Due to the convergence of uniform random planar maps toward $\sqrt{8/3}$-LQG, our results will also lead to an approximation statement for metric measure spaces by uniform random planar maps in the Gromov-Hausdorff-Prokhorov sense (Corollary~\ref{rpm}).
+Several recent works (see, e.g.,~\cite{dgz-exponential-metric,dhks-discrete-to-cont,dhks-even-dim,cercle-higher-dimension}) have studied analogs of LQG in dimension $d\geq 3$.
+The results of this paper also extend to this higher-dimensional setting, conditional on some properties of the higher-dimensional analog of the LQG metric whose proofs have not yet been written down.
+In this setting, our results raise important questions about what it means for a random Riemannian metric to be ``conformally flat"; see Section~\ref{sec:higher-dim} for more details.